JBZoo/CSV-Blueprint/README.md

 * `Cell rules` - only rules applicable for each row/cell, 1000 lines per second.
 * `Agg rules` - only rules applicable for the whole column, 1000 lines per second.
 * `Cell + Agg` - a simultaneous combination of the previous two, 1000 lines per second.
-* `Peak Memory` - the maximum memory consumption during the test case, megabytes.
+* `Peak Memory` - the maximum memory consumption during the test case, megabytes. **Important note:** This value is only for the aggregation case.
+Since if you don't have aggregations, the peak memory usage will always be no more than a couple megabytes.

 <!-- benchmark-table -->
 <table>